samkoenig9/csp-site/README.md

 ##File Descriptions

-README.md - Creates an easy overview of the website
+General Code Files

 Site.html - The actual website with everything connected to it

 style.css - Creates format for the main website

+Non-code Files

+README.md - Creates an easy overview of the website

 strandedpicture.png - Picture for stranded button